-injection drug use; overdose; HIV; hepatitis C virus; incarceration; harm reduction; drug policy; law enforcement; economic evaluation; mathematical modeling; ALIVE study; Eastern Europe Central Asia;
+injection drug use; overdose; HIV; hepatitis C virus; incarceration; harm reduction; drug policy; law enforcement; economic evaluation; mathematical modeling; ALIVE study; Eastern Europe Central Asia; social epidemiology;

 Experiences & Accomplishments